machine-wide/dbj-dll/README.md

   assert(dll_factory_);
  ```
- Factory function alway has the same name, as defined in the always repeating dbj dll def file.
+ Factory function alway has the same name, as defined in the always repeating [dbj dll def file](copy_rename_to_individual_components.def).
 Here by name we mean name as the string, not the function declaration.
-Thus above you cast the result to the particular factory function.
+Thus above you cast the result to the particular factory function pointer type.
 The only role of it is to return the single interface pointer implemented inside the component.
  ```cpp
 // 2. call the factory function to obtain the interface
 // pointer; no more casting